 a.
-Subcontracting or subletting is when the party who enters into the grazing license then rents all or a portion of the property to another party for their use.
+Subcontracting or subletting is when the party holding a grazing license (i.e., the ‘Licensee’) then rents all or a portion of the property to another party for their use.
 The party initially selected for the lease may no longer be involved once they subcontract the grazing.
 Subcontracting is generally not accepted as it involves a potentially unknown third party who was not part of the application or screening process.
 In addition, since the person grazing the property is not on the grazing license it can be difficult to enforce performance standards and can have legal ramifications if something goes wrong on site.

 This section should also address the policy on taking in “pasture cattle”.
 This is a term used when the licensee grazes cattle they do not own.
 An example would be if the licensee brought in stocker cattle, owned by someone else, who was paying the licensee on a per-pound-of-gain basis to feed and manage the cattle for the season.
-This is similar to subcontracting but has some distinct differences.
+This is like subcontracting but has some distinct differences.
 The main difference is that the licensee is still managing the livestock and the grazing and is still the on-site presence.
 With subcontracting, the licensee would be hands-off while a third-party would bring in the livestock and conduct the management on site.
 Taking in “pasture cattle” is generally more accepted in grazing agreements than subcontracting but should be considered on a case-by-case basis, depending on the situation.
 This can also be addressed in the “Entry” section of the license (Section 7) that outlines who is allowed to enter/use the property.

 14. Damage or Destruction

 a.
 This section should specify policies for the livestock, payment credits, and future use of the property if the property is damaged by an act of nature vs. vandalism vs. the fault of the licensee.
-The same policies would apply as were described in section 3b. above.
+The same policies would apply as were described in Section 3b, above.